MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization.md

 myButton.Text = AppResources.AddButton;
 ```

-The user interface on iOS, Android, and the Windows platforms renders as you'd expect, except now it's possible to translate the app into multiple languages because the text is being loaded from a resource rather than being hard-coded.
+The user interface on iOS, Android, and the Universal Windows Platform (UWP) renders as you'd expect, except now it's possible to translate the app into multiple languages because the text is being loaded from a resource rather than being hard-coded.
 Here is a screenshot showing the UI on each platform prior to translation:

 ![](localization-images/simple-example-english.png "Cross-Platform UIs Prior to Translation")